canmod/iidda-tools/notes/plan.md

 * One sheet per province
 * Each sheet has the same format but really needs to be parsed
 * Don't know what all of the codes mean (e.g. ndg)
+* Important for understanding disease transmission rates -- probably what they want is to construct \beta(t) from school term data

 ### Demography

 * Old xls file -- `./demography/ca/bth_ca___1921-65_mn_pr.xls`
 * Excel says I'm in 'Compatibility Mode'